Lot Fourteen ecosystem grows with new future industries

 Presagen Co-Founder and CEO, Dr Michelle Perugini, said they partner with medical institutes to co-create web-based medical imaging software for specific diagnostic problems which can delivered at scale and at low cost.

-“Presagen’s first product is Life Whisperer that uses artificial intelligence (AI) to assist clinicians to select viable embryos in IVF, and to ultimately improve outcomes for couples wanting to have children,” Dr Perugini said.
+“Presagen’s first product is Life Whisperer, which uses artificial intelligence (AI) to assist clinicians to select viable embryos in IVF, and to ultimately improve outcomes for couples wanting to have children,” Dr Perugini said.

 “Life Whisperer is delivered to clinics via a scalable web-based tool and can be easily accessed on-demand by any clinic globally, which will improve outcomes for patients globally.